PSD in a changing global aid context

 The context for traditional aid and development is rapidly changing with dramatic cuts to aid budgets, shifting aid priorities, widespread fragility, and increasingly unpredictable economic and trade policies globally.
 Beyond the reduction in financial support through traditional aid channels it is difficult to predict the precise impacts from these changes.
 There will be winners and losers based on economic sectors and geographies.
 Despite the valid concerns especially for the most vulnerable communities, it is critical for donor agencies supporting Private Sector Development (PSD) to understand and seize opportunities to keep PSD high up on political agendas and shape PSD efforts in light of new challenges and opportunities.

-The DCED has launched this webpage to gather resources on the various emerging strategic shifts in the (private sector) development sector.
+This webpage gathers resources on the various emerging strategic shifts in (private sector) development.
 It is being regularly updated to feature emerging analyses and thinking on the topic.

 Future of aid and how donors might respond to the changing global context